gracielilykelly/type-smith/README.md

 </div>

 ## Description
-Typesmith is a typing speed test app designed to help you improve your typing skills by typing out quotes by literary greats.
-It calculates your typing speed (wpm) and accuracy.
-This application provides a dynamic typing test experience with real-time feedback with error/success highlighting.
+TypeSmith is a React-based typing speed test application that helps you improve your typing skills by typing out quotes from literary greats.
+The app measures typing speed (WPM) and accuracy, providing real-time feedback with visual error and success highlighting.

 ## Features
 - **Typing Challenge**: Type out random quotes to test and improve your typing speed and accuracy.